 Income Taxes: The Foundation is a qualifying, nonprofit organization as defined in Section 501(c)(3) of the Internal Revenue Code; therefore, it is exempt from federal and state income taxes.
 Interest and penalties related to income taxes are expensed as incurred.
-There were no interest and penalties charged to expense for the years ended June 30, 2022 and 2021.
+There were no interest and penalties charged to expense for the years ended June 30, 2023 and 2022.

 GAAP provides guidance for how uncertain tax positions should be recognized, measured, presented, and disclosed in the Foundation's financial statements.

 Management has evaluated the implications of these standards and has not identified any uncertain tax positions for the Foundation; therefore, no tax expense or accruals are included in the accompanying consolidated financial statements.

-NOTE 2 - PROMISES TO GIVE
+NOTE 2 - UNCONDITIONAL PROMISES TO GIVE

-Unconditional Promises to Give: Unconditional promises to give at June 30, 2022 and 2021 are as follows:
+Unconditional promises to give at June 30, 2023 and 2022 are as follows:

-2022 2021 Receivable in less than one year \$ 50,500 \$ 35,000 Receivable in one to five years 9,000 20,000 Total unconditional promises to give 59,500 55,000 Less: Allowance for uncollectible pledges (5,725) (2,750) Unconditional promises to give, net \$ 53,775 \$ 52,250
+2023 2022 Receivable in less than one year \$ 29,500 \$ 50,500 Receivable in one to five years - 9,000 Total unconditional promises to give 29,500 59,500 Less: Allowance for uncollectible pledges (1,475) (5,725) Unconditional promises to give, net \$ 28,025 \$ 53,775